ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/forwardingrule.md

 				* `targetGroupIdSelector` (object)
 					* description: TargetGroupIDSelector selects reference to a TargetGroup to retrieve its TargetGroupID.
 					* properties:
-						* `matchControllerRef` (boolean)
-							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 						* `matchLabels` (object)
 							* description: MatchLabels ensures an object with matching labels is selected.
 						* `policy` (object)